scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 4/13/23

 With a wide swing you cleave all creatures in your zone of control.
-Make a melee weapon attack adding a bad die to the roll.
+Make a weapon attack adding a bad die to the roll.
 On hit the creatures take 1 wound in damage.

 ***Enhanced:*** You deal normal damage to all creatures.